 Keen to give sailing a try?

 The best and safest way for kids (and adults) to learn to sail is through a school holiday, weekend or after school course, using suitable gear and run by a qualified coach at a yacht club.
 Get in touch with your local club:

-or try Yachting New Zealand
+Yachting New Zealand